 North Riding of Yorkshire

-The ancient riding, devised by the Vikings, was actually smaller than it is today.
-It started on the north bank of the River Derwent, a boundary shared with the East Riding and stretched up to the river Tees to include places such as Middlesbrough, Barnard Castle and Romaldskirk.
-Its boundary with the old West Riding met at the banks of the River Ouse at York and Ripon, which cuts across the hills and valleys of the Yorkshire Dales to just east of Sedbergh.
+The ancient riding, devised by the Vikings, was smaller than it is today.
+It started on the north bank of the River Derwent, a boundary shared with the East Riding and stretched up to the river Tees.
+It included places such as Middlesbrough, Barnard Castle and Romaldskirk.
+Its boundary with the old West Riding met at the banks of the River Ouse at York and Ripon.
+This cuts across the hills and valleys of the Yorkshire Dales to east of Sedbergh.

-North Yorkshire is the largest and perhaps the most famous riding with its scenery, farms, dry stone walls and friendly folk, which help to make the county truly great.
+North Yorkshire is the largest and perhaps the most famous riding with its scenery, farms, dry stone walls and friendly folk, which help to make the county great.